siddhu225/employee_system/README.md

 * Vue.js for Frontend
 * Node.js for backend
-* Firebase for deploying and Web-push Notifications
+* Firebase for deploying .
+* Firebase cloud messaging system for push notifications.
 * Bulma for css
 * MongoDB for Database.
 * Buefy